fonseca-leonardo/working-on-it/README.md

 # Working on It

 It's a loading indicator designed to be use on react-native forms.
-When Working on It is rendered it will block all parent View inputs, use it after user subminting a form and block his inputs while waiting for an API response.
+When Working on It is rendered it will block all parent View inputs, use it after user submitting a form and block his inputs while waiting for an API response.

 ### Example
 ```javascript